 Prevention, not remediation, is the key, according to Staab.
 “You have to prepare and plan for this in advance,” he said.

 It only takes seconds for ransomware to start encrypting gigabytes worth of data, Staab added.
-To fight it, REDPro combines RI&S’ cybersecurity technologies with tech from select industry partners such as the company Virsec.
-It offers a real-time monitoring tool to detect anomalies in a system’s behavior and stop an attack.
+To fight it, REDPro combines RI&S’ cybersecurity technologies with industry-leading workload and data security technologies from select industry partners such as Virsec and Racktop Systems.
+These capabilities use advanced run-time and file system-focused behavioral analytics to detect and defeat ransomware attacks in real-time at multiple levels.

 “We can detect and halt a ransomware attack before it can even start to encrypt any data,” Staab said.

-REDPro runs Raytheon Intelligence & Space's Electronic Armor software, which measures and monitors an operating system’s boot and runtime environment.
-Electronic Armor is based on the Zero Trust principle, which assumes an attacker is already in a position to do damage.
+REDPro ZTX runs RI&S' Electronic Armor software, which measures and monitors an operating system’s boot and runtime environment.
+Electronic Armor is based on the Zero Trust principle, which assumes an attacker is already able to do damage.
 The software can prevent unauthorized access, copying, modification, reverse engineering or deletion of critical software, intellectual property or sensitive data.

 “In some industries, they’re still running Windows XP, which Microsoft no longer supports,” Richard said.
 “Patching the OS is not an option, so there’s a critical need for solutions that can keep these systems operating in a secure state.
 Electronic Armor can keep these systems secure by authenticating all data and applications before execution and isolating critical software and data from untrusted applications on the system.”